spechticus/event_streaming_toy_example/README.md

 ### Overview

 This is a toy example meant to simulate the basic principles of event stream processing.
-While it illustrates how a production pipeline might operate, it is simplified and not optimized for deployment on actual AWS services.
+While it illustrates how a production pipeline might operate, it is simplified and not optimised for deployment on actual AWS services.
 Instead, it demonstrates how the pipeline handles data throughput, modeling, and file formats.

 ### Modules